notbenoit/notbenoit.github.io/_posts/2014-03-02-iOS7-grouped-rounded-table-view.markdown

 }
 {% endhighlight %}

-By the way, since you have subclassed UITableView, we can apply here some tricks we used just before.
+By the way, since we have subclassed UITableView, we can apply here some tricks we used just before.
 You can for instance set the inset stuff and the footer trick in the willMoveToSuperview: method.
 Like this :

 {% highlight objc%}
 - (void)willMoveToSuperview:(UIView *)newSuperview